 public cloud network as it was designed from the ground up for performance:

-Virtualized public clouds use software switching, which takes milliseconds to analyze each packet.
-The Bare Metal Network uses exclusively bare metal nanosecond switching.
-Packets are analyzed and sent on their way within nanoseconds, making it tens of times faster than any other cloud network.
+Virtualized public clouds use software switching, which takes milliseconds to forward frames.
+The Bare Metal Network uses exclusively bare metal switching.
+Frames are sent on their way within microseconds, making it tens of times faster than any other cloud network.

 Unlike store-and-forward, cut-through switching only analyzes the first few bytes of a packet in an ASIC before forwarding it to the appropriate port.
 It doesn’t introduce any latency, so the packets are always transferred through the network at wire speed.